oobabooga/text-generation-webui/README.md

 python download-model.py organization/model
 ```

-Use `--help` to see all the options.
+Run `python download-model.py --help` to see all the options.

 ## Google Colab notebook